friday27/backend-dev/aws/aws_note.md

 ### S3 Encryption

-* In Transit: SSL/TLS
+* Encryption In-Transit: SSL/TLS
+* Encryption At Rest
-* At Rest - Server Side Encryption (AWS manages the keys for you)
+  * Server Side Encryption
+    * SSE-S3 (AWS manages the keys for you, aka Advanced Encryption Standard (AES) 256)
-  * SSE-S3: S3 Managed Keys
+    * SSE-KMS (like S3 with more functions)
-  * SSE-KMS: AWS Key Management Service
-  * SSE-C: Server side encryption with customer provided keys
+    * SSE-C (customer provided keys)
-* Client Side Encryption
+  * Client Side Encryption (customer encrypted and provided keys)

+* We can use a Bucket Policy to prevent unencrypted files from being uploaded by using creating a policy which only allows requests including the **x-amz-server-side-encryption** parameter in the request header

+### CORS, Cross Origin Resource Sharing

+A way of allowing code in one S3 bucket to access or reference to code that is in another S3 bucket (Let one resource cross origin another resource)

+### S3 Performance Optimization

+* GET-intensive workloads: Use **CloudFront** CDN service

+* Mixed request type workloads: (for exam)
+  * In July 2018, Amazon announced a massive increase in S3 performance to 3500 PUTs and 5500 GETs per second, which negated random key names as following:
+  * S3 uses the key name of object to determine which partition an object will be stored in.
+Using sequential key names increases the likehood of having multiple objects stored on the same partition, which can cause I/O issues.
+By using a **random key name prefix** to key names, you can force S3 to distribute your keys across multiple partitions thus distributing the I/O workload

 ### S3 Lab